HealthCatalyst/healthcareai-py/docs/getting_started.md

      2. Install the latest release with pip run `pip install healthcareai` or or `sudo pip install healthcareai`
      3. If you know what you're doing, and instead want the bleeding-edge version direct from our github repo, run `pip install https://github.com/HealthCatalyst/healthcareai-py/zipball/master`

+#### macOS matplot issues

+After running healthcareai, you may see an error about python not being installed as a framework.
+The cause of this is truly that the default rendering back end is Cocoa.
+Simply change matplotlib's rendering engine as follows ([Credit GitHub user](https://github.com/JuliaPy/PyCall.jl/issues/218)):

+> I assume you have installed the pip matplotlib, there is a directory in you root called ~/.matplotlib.
+> Create a file ``~/.matplotlib/matplotlibrc` there and add the following code: `backend: TkAgg`

 ### Linux and macOS (via docker)

 - Install [docker](https://docs.docker.com/engine/installation/)